Easy Korean Fried Chicken Recipe (Air Fryer or Oven)

 What should you serve with homemade Korean barbecue chicken?

-Traditionally, this Korean-inspired dish is served over steamed short-grain white rice, pickled radish, and and ice cold beer!
-Apparently it’s a flavor sensation!
+This Korean-inspired dish is traditionally served over steamed short-grain white rice, pickled radish, and an ice cold beer!
+It’s a flavor sensation!

-The vegetables that go well with Korean barbecue chicken include stir-fried veggies, fresh salads, Korean cucumber salad and of course kimchee.
+The vegetables that go well with Korean barbecue chicken include hibachi vegetables, fresh salads, Korean cucumber salad and kimchee.

 Do you have to preheat the air fryer?

-Technically, no. I like preheating especially for recipes like this, because it immediately creates a crispy outside, sealing in the juices of the chicken.
+Technically, no. I like preheating, especially for recipes like this, because it immediately creates a crispy outside, sealing in the chicken’s juices.

 Preheating the air fryer is not necessarily required because it heats up much faster than other appliances, like ovens.
 You may want to cook the ingredients for a little longer, though.
 Keep a close eye on the chicken and consider adding around three to five minutes to the cooking time.